anishsarangi/GSOC-Project/README.md

 * Showing the Context Screens in tabs
 * Showing the Context Screens in windows
 * Showing the Context Screens in a single-window

+## 5.Borrow Books Feature :
+This is the feature that I have worked on the last month.
+If a user is on a amazon books site, then the user can borrow that book from Archive.org (If we have that book).This feature is also controlled by the user.
+We provide a small change in icon to "B" indicating we have that book.
+User can get the link to borrow the books from the extension pop-up window.

 ### Things left to do/complete
 1) Improve the UI